kcmartin/city-weather-redux/README.md

 # Weather forecast with mapping and sparkline charts
--Project uses React and Redux
+*Project uses React and Redux
--Temperature, Pressure and Humidity
+*Temperature, Pressure and Humidity
--Search for multiple cities
+*Search for multiple cities

 ## based on ReduxSimpleStarter
 Instructions: